 Climate Control Systems

-Historically, homes were built around a centrally located heat source which was usually a wood burning fireplace.
-There was no such thing as “air conditioning” because it wasn’t until the early 1900’s that Willis Carrier invented it.
-Even by 1965 only about 10% of US homes had the luxury.
-The early cooling technologies were porches with shade and open windows to allow the breeze in.
+Historically, homes were built around a centrally located heat source.
+Initially the source was a wood burning fireplace.
+There was no “air conditioning” because it wasn’t until the early 1900’s that Willis Carrier invented it.
+Even by 1965 only about 10% of US homes had the luxury of air cooling.
+Early cooling technologies were screened porches, shade and open windows to allow the breeze in.

-For homeowners, the key parts of the climate control system that you need to know about are the thermostat, furnaces and heat sources, air quality/filters/registers/ducts, condensate drains and exhaust fans.
+For homeowners, the key parts of the climate control system that you need to know are the thermostat, furnaces and other heat sources, air quality/filters/registers/ducts, condensate drains and exhaust fans.